 There’s a lot that goes into deciding whether a restaurant will land on our best list: menu options, quality, atmosphere, theming, uniqueness, value, and so much more.
 The best Disney Springs restaurants on our list boast a little bit of everything, but are usually a magical combination of delicious (and occasionally themed) dishes in a memorable setting.

 Places to eat at Disney Springs run the gamut from simple snack stands and drink kiosks all the way up to intricately themed options, signature restaurants, and unique dining experiences.
-With so many different Disney Springs dining options available, there truly is something for everyone – whether it’s a family-friendly meal, an elevated dining experience, a satisfying snack or sweet on the go, or a refreshing beverage.
+With so many different dining options available, there truly is something for everyone – whether it’s a family-friendly meal, an elevated dining experience, a satisfying snack or sweet on the go, or a refreshing beverage.

 Plant-Based, Allergy-Friendly & Gluten-Free Disney Springs Dining

-Blame it on the ever-revolving door of tourists from all over the world, but Disney World is veritable paradise for those with dietary restrictions.
+Blame it on the ever-revolving door of tourists from all over the world, but the Walt Disney World Resort is veritable paradise for those with dietary restrictions.
 So, whether you have a gluten sensitivity or a nut allergy or you prefer plant-based meals to meat-based options, we guarantee that you’ll be able to find something to suit your stomach and taste buds at Disney Springs.

 Of every place on property, you can find the greatest concentration of gluten-free dining options at Disney Springs.
 In fact, this is probably among the most celiac-friendly restaurant spots you can find outside of a major city like New York or Los Angeles.
 In the mood for a wheat-free treat?
 Try Erin McKenna’s Bakery NYC.
 Or what about a gluten-free lunch?
 Give the gluten-free Fish and Chips at Cookes of Dublin or Raglan Road a go.